How to Become an FBI Agent

 Before you can send in an application to become an FBI agent, make sure that you meet some basic qualifications:

 - Be between 23-36 years old when applying

 - Be a U.S. citizen

-- Hold a bachelor’s degree and two or more years of full-time job experience
+- Hold a bachelor’s degree or another degree for FBI agents and two or more years of full-time job experience

 - Meet physical fitness requirements

 - Obtain top-secret Sensitive Compartmented Information (SCI) clearance

 SASS refers to Special Agents Selection System (SASS).
 This system involves a multi-step process that filters applicants to make sure anyone who qualifies has the skills and expertise necessary to handle the special agent role.
 This process begins when you send in an application and can take as long as one year to finish.

 The first step in this process involves applying, which can be done via the FBI careers page.
 Along with the application form, you’ll be expected to submit your federal resume and your college transcript through the application page.
 If you’ve already been an employee of the government in the past, make sure that you attach form SF-50.
 It’s also recommended that veterans include the DD-214 form.

 Once your application has been submitted, you’ll need to take and pass the FBI Phase I test, which is a standard computerized exam that you can complete in around three hours.
 This test consists of five separate sections, which include: